 Zach Taylor, Photographer

-Zach Taylor (he/his) is a junior at Hayes.
-This is his first year on staff.
-Zach manages the Delaware Hayes Baseball team’s Instagram account and does their graphics.
-In his free time, he enjoys playing baseball and watching sports while hanging out with his friends.
+Zach Taylor (he/him) is a senior at Hayes.
+This is his second year on staff.
+Zach manages the Hayes Baseball and Football team’s Instagram accounts and does their graphics.
+In his free time, he enjoys watching motorsports with his friends and is a huge Cleveland Guardians fan.

 Wow!!
 That is a very interesting article- especially as a former Hayes teacher.
 Good to hear a student’s perspective.